-Half the menu has adventurous dishes, such as the pat chaa plaa meuk, a pungent toss of baby squid, basil and different aromatic leaves, seeds and roots.
-The other half of the menu contains pad thais, recognisable curries, roast meats and more accessible options.
-The noodles in the pad thai are imported raw from Chanthaburi (a province in south-east Thailand known for its noodles).
-The tamarind is Thailand’s best, the palm sugar is from the same plot that supplies Thompson’s Bangkok restaurant Nahm, and the fish sauce is Thompson’s own.
+Aside from some lesser seen dishes, such as the Chiang Mai-style curry of pork belly and pickled garlic, the menu mostly contains recognisable curries, roast meats and accessible options.
+The noodles in the pad thai are imported raw from Chanthaburi (a province in south-east Thailand known for its noodles), the tamarind is Thailand’s best, and the fish sauce is Thompson’s own.

-The fit-out has a ramshackle, “street” element.
+There's a ramshackle, street-inspired feel to the place that matches Long Chim's casual dining style.
 The front dining room has bare-brick walls; the narrow mid section is stocked with red plastic stools; and the back room has arches that act as booths, with disco balls hanging over them.
-It's casual and easy-going place.

-The bar offering uses kitchen ingredients, and the result is a cocktail list that doesn’t necessarily match the food in a conventional way.
+The bar makes use of kitchen ingredients, and the result is a cocktail list that doesn’t necessarily match the food in a conventional way.
 It’s more like a punch-for-punch flavour-off.
 They use the same mix of elements as Thai cuisine does: sour, salty, sweet and spicy.
-One sweet-and-sour cocktail, the Tropic Thunder, has fresh lime, passionfruit, pineapple juice, white rum, spiced rum and a burnt-orange-and-vanilla syrup.

 Gift the experience of Australia's